webix-hub/docs/data/api/refs/ui.datasuggest.md

 - api/link/ui.datasuggest_onafterscroll_event.md - occurs when some webix view has been scrolled
 - api/link/ui.datasuggest_onbeforeshow_event.md - fires right after show() method is called for the window (popup) and before the window is shown
 - api/link/ui.datasuggest_onbindrequest_event.md - fires when the component is ready to receive data from the master component
-- api/link/ui.datasuggest_onblur_event.md -
+- api/link/ui.datasuggest_onblur_event.md - fires when focus is moved out of the view
 - api/link/ui.datasuggest_ondestruct_event.md - occurs when component destroyed
-- api/link/ui.datasuggest_onfocus_event.md -
+- api/link/ui.datasuggest_onfocus_event.md - fires when a view gets focus
 - api/link/ui.datasuggest_onhide_event.md - fires when window is hidden
 - api/link/ui.datasuggest_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.datasuggest_onlongtouch_event.md - fires on holding finger in some position for a certain period of time